bucardo/bucardo_org/Bucardo/cli/index.md

 One or more named syncs can be reloaded this way.
 Each will be reloaded in turn, and `bucardo` will let you know when each has been reloaded.
-When a sync is reloaded, the MCP process will stop the existing sync, reload information about the sync from the database, and start it up again.
+When a sync is reloaded, the MCP will stop the existing sync, reload information about the sync from the database, and start it up again.
 This is typically used when you want to make changes to an existing sync that is already running, e.g. the [onetimecopy](/Bucardo/operations/onetimecopy)